-2 Overview
+Overview

-3 Program component areas (PCAs) are major subject areas under which are grouped related 4 nanotechnology R&D projects and activities.
-They provide an organizational framework for 5 categorizing the activities of the NNI agencies.
-The statutory framework for Federal 6 nanotechnology research and development includes a requirement that PCAs be established and that agencies track the spending associated with each PCA.^{20 21} The NSET Subcommittee, 7 8 acting on behalf of the National Science and Technology Council, defines and establishes PCAs 9 such that their planning, coordination, collaboration, investment, and progress are considered 10 critical to achieving the NNI goals and realizing its vision.
-The PCAs are clearly correlated to the 11 goals and major objectives of the NNI and provide a means to track both NNI agencies' 12 investments and progress.
-The investments and major changes related to each PCA are reported in the annual NNI Supplement to the President's Budget,22 augmenting and 13 14 complementing reporting on technical and other progress associated with the NNI goals and 15 objectives.
+Program component areas (PCAs) are major subject areas under which are grouped related nanotechnology R&D projects and activities.
+They provide an organizational framework for categorizing the investments of the NNI agencies.
+The statutory framework for Federal nanotechnology research and development includes a requirement that PCAs be established and that agencies track the spending associated with each PCA.
+The Nanoscale Science, Engineering, and Technology (NSET) Subcommittee, acting on behalf of the National Science and Technology Council, defines and establishes PCAs such that their planning, coordination, collaboration, investment, and progress are considered critical to achieving the NNI goals and realizing its vision.
+The PCAs are clearly correlated to the goals and major objectives of the NNI and provide a means to track both NNI agencies' investments and progress.
+The investments and major changes related to each PCA are reported in the annual NNI Supplement to the President's Budget, augmenting and complementing reporting on technical and other progress associated with the NNI goals and objectives.

-16 The eight PCAs that were established in the FY2005 NNI Strategic Plan and tracked for 17 spending since FY2006 have served the Initiative well and provided a valuable means to report 18 both investment and progress with only minor modification being necessary.
-The NSET 19 Subcommittee recently concluded that a significant revision of the PCAs was needed to 20 accommodate the maturation of the Initiative, the enhanced emphasis on applications, and the 21 greater participation by agencies and communities that are not focused primarily on R&D. In 22 particular, the agency representatives believed that the Nanotechnology Signature Initiatives 23 (NSIs) have the attributes intended for PCAs-"specific priorities and technical goals that reflect 24 the goals and priorities established for the Program"23-and should be formally included for 25 planning, reporting, and tracking purposes.
-Furthermore, the NSET Subcommittee members felt 26 that revision and consolidation of the previous PCAs were needed.
-The new PCAs are more 27 broadly strategic, fully inclusive, and consistent with Federal research categories.
-They also 28 eliminate some areas of overlap and redundancy that had proven problematic, while correlating 29 well with the NNI goals and high-level objectives.
-The new PCAs will be implemented as part of 30 the FY2015 planning and will be reported on in the NNI Supplement to the President's Budget 31 for Fiscal Year 2015.
+The PCAs that were established in the 2004 NNI Strategic Plan and tracked for spending since fiscal year 2006 have served the Initiative well and provided a valuable means to report both investment and progress.
+The NSET Subcommittee recently concluded that a significant revision of the PCAs was needed to accommodate the maturation of the Initiative, the enhanced emphasis on applications, and the greater participation by agencies and communities that are not focused primarily on R&D. In particular, the agency representatives believe that the Nanotechnology Signature Initiatives (NSIs) have the attributes intended for PCAs-"specific priorities and technical goals that reflect the goals and priorities established for the Program"-and should be formally included for planning, reporting, and tracking purposes.
+Furthermore, the NSET Subcommittee determined that revision and consolidation of the previous PCAs was needed.
+The new PCAs are more broadly strategic, fully inclusive, and consistent with Federal research categories.
+They also eliminate some areas of overlap and redundancy that had proven problematic, while correlating well with the NNI goals and high-level objectives.
+The new PCAs will be implemented as part of the fiscal year 2015 planning and will be reported on in the NNI Supplement to the President's 2015 Budget.
 Table 2 presents the new PCAs.
-A comparison and cross-mapping of the 32 new and former PCAs is included in Appendix C.
+A comparison and cross-mapping of the new and former PCAs is included in Appendix C.

-20 15 USC § 7501 (c) (2) & (d) (1), (2)
+&lt;sup>29 15 USC § 7501 (c) (2) & (d) (1), (2)

-21 The text that describes each PCA below is as established for formal collection on budget data.
+&lt;sup>30 The text that describes each PCA below is as established for formal collection of budget data.

-23 15 USC § 7501 (c) (2)
+USC § 7501 (c) (2)

-Table 2: Program Component Areas Defined for Fiscal Year 2015 1.
-Nanotechnology Signature Initiatives (NSIs)
+Table 2: Program Component Areas Defined for Fiscal Year 2015

+1. Nanotechnology Signature Initiatives